Supporting the centuries-old heritage of upland commons by developing projects to re-connecting people with commons and improving public benefits.

-Working together with Dartmoor, the Lake District and the Yorkshire Dales, we are addressing the viability of commoning and the value of commons to society.
+Working together with commoners and other partners the project aims to address the viability of commoning and the value of commons to society.

-Our Common Cause is being managed by the Foundation for Common Land on behalf of a broad partnership of organisations.
+The project is managed by the Foundation for Common Land on behalf of a broad partnership of 23 organisations.
+Project delivery is 2020-2023.
+Due to Covid-19 the start of the project has been delayed until autumn 2020.
+National Trust is the Accountable Body.

 Common land has its origins in our ancient history and is managed collectively – by “commoners” who are often, but not always farmers.
 They have the right to graze sheep, cattle, horses or pigs.
 Each common has its own group of commoners, with the grazing rights usually linked to their home farm and often passing down through generations of the same family.